 For the organisation that has done the most to improve safety and the environment by introducing green initiatives, such as innovative travel plans, scheduling, greener fuel and vehicles, and fuel-efficient driving.

-Fleet Safety Analysis and Action Sponsored by Edriving fleet
+Dr Will Murray Award for Analysis and Action Sponsored by Edriving fleet

 For the organisation that has implemented the most effective procedures for carrying out risk assessments, crash data analysis, and using the data to introduce tailored interventions.